CONTINUED FROM KICKSTARTER

 By the end of 1945, the troops

-nor port calls had been issued to any of the Polish soldiers in Italy.
+Christmas comes, but neither travel orders nor port calls are issued to any of the Polish soldiers

-it by assuming that their homecoming was being delayed in order for their units to participate in London's
+being delayed for their units to participate in London's Victory Parade.

-after the parade!
-In this way, they had to reconcile themselves.
+next day, right after the parade.
+In this way, they reconcile themselves.